Welcome to my special place in the world!

 Feel free to grab a drink, get comfy and join me for a virtual cuppa.
 I’ll also offer you a virtual hug – we’re still keeping our distance here despite some restrictions being lifted 🙂

 My word of the year (WOTY) is Jump, so most of my monthly updates will use the theme of jump.
-And I also get to show a ‘jump’ pic each month.
+And I also get to show a ‘jump’ pic each month – but not this month I’m afraid.

-You can read more about my ideas for Jumping my way though 2020, in my post Jumping into the New Year.
+You can read more about how I’m (trying) to Jump my way though 2020, in my post here Jumping into the New Year.
+In some ways I wish we could jump straight into 2021!

 Jumping to distractions – photo challenges